In changing and austere times for councillors,

 Policing and crime

-Frontline Consulting has worked with more than three quarters of the Police and Crime Panels in England and Wales as they have been developing their role of challenge and support to their Police and Crime Commissioner.
-We have held four successful national conferences for PCPs, and have supported meetings in three regional PCP Networks.
-We deliver induction and development seminars covering PCPs’ statutory duties regarding the precept and plan, confirmatory hearings, complaints and the annual report, and promoting innovation, including proactive scrutiny, budget scrutiny and developing work with the PCC.
+Frontline Consulting has worked with all but three of the Police and Crime Panels in England and Wales as they have been developing their role of challenge and support to their Police and Crime Commissioner.
+We have held five successful national conferences for PCPs, and have supported meetings in three regional PCP Networks.
+We deliver induction and review and development seminars covering PCPs’ statutory duties and promoting innovation, including proactive scrutiny and developing work with the PCC and other partners.

 In early 2016, we conducted a Survey of PCPs, PCCs, OPCCs and Chief Constables about the role of PCPs during their first term of operation.
 The report has been published with Grant Thornton.
-Linked to this, we can offer first term reviews of the operation of your PCP.
+Linked to this, we can offer reviews of the arrangements for and outcomes from your PCP.